Carcharodontosaurus: Orbit

 In many large-skulled theropods, the orbits bear unusual shapes and are nearly divided into dorsal and ventral sections.
-This evolved convergently, with medium-large theropods from Abelisauridae, Carcharodontosauridae, and more having this condition.
-Notably, the purpose of this large, split orbit is unknown.
+However, the purpose of this large, split orbit is unknown.
 In Carcharodontosaurus, Abelisaurus, and some other theropods, this is created by an anterior projection of the postorbital bone into the orbit.
-However, there is lots of variation in this condition, with theropods like Allosaurus having a less extreme postorbital projection.
 In 1998, American paleontologist Daniel Chure suggested that these projections were caused by the ligamentum suborbitale, a thin ligament in birds that forms the ventrolateral (bottom-side) wall of the orbit.
-In 1997, American paleontologist Lawrence Witmer suggested the ventral portion of the orbit not occupied by the eye was filled by a pneumatic structure, but this was countered by Chure who stated that theropod fossils lack have evidence of pneumatic structures in their orbits.

 Most of the theropods with split orbits also have bony projections which overhang the orbit dorsally, such as horns in Carnotaurus and a bony shelf in Carcharodontosaurus.
 In his study, Chure recounted the idea that the horns of Carnotaurus were used for "head-butting fights" and suggested that theropods with bony shelves above their orbits, like Carcharodontosaurus, did the same.
 Chure went on to suggest that the orbit size may indicate niche partitioning, with large-headed theropods like Carcharodontosaurus being diurnal whereas smaller forms like Stenonychosaurus were nocturnal or crepuscular.